-Section 117 Direction 1.1 Business and Industrial Zones is relevant to the subject planning proposal and is addressed in Table 3 at Question 6, Section B in Part 3.
+Section 117 Direction 1.1 Business and Industrial Zones is relevant to the subject planning proposal and is addressed in Table 3.
 The Economic Impact Assessment addresses the s117 direction and concludes that whilst the proposal would result in the loss of land zoned B5 Business Development for industrial style/bulky goods employment, the proposal will result in a net gain in floor space for employment uses, given that the site is vacant and unlikely to be viable for redevelopment under the current business zoning, given the substantial cost of remediating the site to remove contaminated materials.